Best Tripods and Mounts for Astronomy Binoculars (2025)

 The first thing you should do when deciding which tripod is right for your binoculars is to check how much your binoculars weigh so that you can get a tripod with sufficient payload capacity.

-You can check the weight of all Celestron SkyMaster binoculars here on Celestron’s site and Orion GiantView binoculars here on Orion’s site are the weights of some of the most popular models:
+You can check the weight of all Celestron SkyMaster binoculars here on Celestron’s site, for example:

 • Celestron SkyMaster 15×70 – 3 lbs